sfnxboy/AutosRUs/README.md

 ###	Implement and evaluate the one-sample t-Tests, two-sample t-Tests, and analysis of variance (ANOVA) models for a given dataset.

 In statistics, we use a t-test to compate the mean of one dataset to another under a few assumptions.
-There are two main forms of the t-test: the **one-sample t-test**, and the **two-sample t-test**.
+There are two main forms of the t-test: the one-sample t-test, and the two-sample t-test.

+**The One-Sample T-Test**

 A one sample t-test is used to determine whether there is a statistical difference between the means of a sample dataset and a hypothesized population dataset.
 Simply, a one sample t-test is used to test whether or not there is a statistical difference between the observed sample mean and the presumed population mean.
 Before we can apply any statistical test to our data, there are a few things we must confirm about our datasets:

 1. The input data is numerical and continuous.
 This is because we are testing the distribution of two datasets.
 2. The sample data was selected randomly from its population data.